Please refer to the University’s Glossary of Terms for policies and procedures.

 a.
 Assess the concerns raised to substantiate if there is a prima facie case that a breach has occurred.

 b.
-Evaluate the risk level in accordance with USC’s Risk Management Procedures.
+Evaluate the risk level in accordance with the Risk Management - Procedures.
 In all instances, the breach should be notified to the Director, Governance and Risk Management.

 c.
 For breaches that are considered significant (2), this may require activation of an Incident Response Team (IRT) depending on the criticality of the incident.

 d.
-For significant breaches, the Vice-Chancellor and President is to be informed via the relevant USC Executive Member (or delegate).
+For significant breaches, the Vice-Chancellor and President is to be informed via the relevant Executive member (or delegate).

 e.
 The IRT will oversee the management of the incident until resolution.
 Relevant members of the University will be involved in the IRT as appropriate.
 Media communications are to be managed by the Director, Marketing.
 The reporting and communication of breaches must be discussed with the Senior Legal Officer and Director, Governance and Risk Management.